Charles Taylor (Liberian politician): Trial

-The SCSL prosecutor originally indicted Taylor on 3 March 2003 on 17-counts for war crimes and crimes against humanity committed during the conflict in Sierra Leone.
-On 16 March 2006, a SCSL judge gave leave to amend the indictment against Taylor.
+The SCSL prosecutor originally indicted Taylor on 3 March 2003 on 17 counts of war crimes and crimes against humanity committed during the conflict in Sierra Leone.
+On 16 March 2006, an SCSL judge gave leave to amend the indictment against Taylor.
 Under the amended indictment, Taylor was charged with 11 counts.
 At Taylor's initial appearance before the court on 3 April 2006, he entered a plea of not guilty.

 In early June 2006, the decision on whether to hold Taylor's trial in Freetown or in Leidschendam had not yet been made by the new SCSL president, George Gelaga King.
 King's predecessor had pushed for the trial to be held abroad because of fear that a local trial would be politically destabilizing in an area where Taylor still had influence.
 The Appeals Chamber of the Special Court dismissed a motion by Taylor's defence team, who argued that their client could not get a fair trial there and also wanted the Special Court to withdraw the request to move the trial to Leidschendam.

-On 15 June 2006, the British government agreed to jail Taylor in the United Kingdom in the event that he was convicted by the SCSL.
+On 15 June 2006, the British government agreed to jail Taylor in the United Kingdom in the event he was convicted by the SCSL.
 This fulfilled a condition laid down by the Dutch government, which had stated it was willing to host the trial but would not jail him if convicted.
 British Foreign Minister Margaret Beckett stated that new legislation would be required to accommodate this arrangement.
 This legislation came in the form of the International Tribunals (Sierra Leone) Act 2007.
 While awaiting his extradition to the Netherlands, Taylor was held in a UN jail in Freetown.

 On 16 June 2006, the United Nations Security Council agreed unanimously to allow Taylor to be sent to Leidschendam for trial; on 20 June 2006, Taylor was extradited and flown to Rotterdam Airport in the Netherlands.
-He was taken into custody and held in the detention centre of the International Criminal Court, located in the Scheveningen section of The Hague.
+He was taken into custody and held in the detention center of the International Criminal Court, located in the Scheveningen section of The Hague.
 The Association for the Legal Defence of Charles G. Taylor was established in June 2006 to assist in his legal defence.

 When Taylor's trial opened on 4 June 2007, Taylor boycotted the proceeding and was not present.
 Through a letter that was read by his attorney to the court, he justified his absence by alleging that at that moment he was not ensured a fair and impartial trial.